Skip to main content

 • Adaptive Capacity Orchestration in Physical Internet Parcel Networks via Resource Pooling.

-Authors: Yaxin Pan, Walid Klibi, Matthieu Lauras, Eva Petitdemange and Johan Leveque
+Authors: Yaxin Pang, Walid Klibi, Matthieu Lauras, Eva Petitdemange and Johan Leveque

 Authors: Masoud Kahalimoghadam, Russell Thompson, Lele Zhang and Michael Kirley